parequena/TicTacToe/README.md

 ## File Structure

 - **.vscode:** VSCode files.
+- **githubResource:** This is a folder with some images to this README.
 - **inc:** Header files used on the game.
 - **src:** Source files used on the game.
 - **res:** Resource folder, this folder has all images used on the game.